sdslabs/quark/README.md

 - Go outside and do a dance ;)

-Note: A sample app is available at [sdslabs/laplace-no-ma](https://github.com/sdslabs/laplace-no-ma)

 ## Extending the models in the application

 To extend any of the default models, first create the new model.